How The Experts Are Approaching The Intersection Of Blockchain And Iot

 Application Platforms

-The Diode Network provides an unforgable proof-of-time and network-device authentication.
+The Diode Network provides an unforgeable proof-of-time and network-device authentication.
 The network has higher security than public key infrastructure (PKI) with lower overhead and maintenance cost.
 Developers can build new IoT applications on top of the Diode network or migrate existing workloads.

 IoT Chain is developed as a lite operating system allowing data to be layered and stored in a decentralized manner.
 IoT Chain plans to leverage its user’s data to as “fuel for the development of AI.”
 Users will be rewarded for providing their data.